macmillaninc/EmuTarkov-ServerMods/other/README.md

 Carefully read the mod readme when you're setting it up

 This mod make the game more hardcore by removing every items you get when wiping and removing the flea market.

+### Ragerys-FasterHideout
+**/!\ This mod is only supported for R23 version and not any R22 version.**
+**If you want to use it on R22, drop the content of /db/hideout into serverdir/db/hideout** This mod edit all hideout productions timer to be faster than normal